Skip to main content

 • Monitor seat availability, including reserved and remaining seats

-• Workspace branding (logo, imagery)
+• Workspace name, URL, and branding (logo, imagery)

 • Default permissions and configurations